-If you’re using kratom responsibly, it’s unlikely you’ll even face withdrawal.
+If you’re using kratom responsibly, it’s unlikely you’ll ever face withdrawal.

 Responsible use isn’t difficult to achieve — far from what “responsible use” for other opiates looks like.